 The Spokane Daily Chronicle covered the reopening of the Strand Theater by owner James McConahey on July 28, 1917.
 For the opening ceremony 250 cavalry troops marched to the theater and then were treated to a free movie called “Fighting in France".

-The showhouse was previously called the Spokane Theatre when it opened around 1901 as a vaudeville house, which later started showing silent movies.
-It was renamed the Strand Theatre in 1916 when C.S.
+The showhouse was previously called the Spokane Theater when it opened around 1901 as a vaudeville house, which later started showing silent movies.
+It was renamed the Strand Theater in 1916 when C.S.
 Crews reopened it with a film and vaudeville policy.